 The Company is part of a whole business securitisation (WBS) comprising parent holding companies Glas Cymru Anghyfyngedig, Glas Cymru (Securities) Cyfyngedig, Dŵr Cymru (Holdings) Limited and Dŵr Cymru Cyfyngedig.
 Under the Common Terms Agreement with bondholders, the WBS group is covenanted to hedge at least 85% of its total outstanding financial liabilities into either index-linked or fixed rate obligations.
-As at 31 March 2022, the Group had hedges covering 100% of its total outstanding financial liabilities into either index-linked or fixed rate obligations.
-As at 31 March 2022, the Group had hedges covering 100% of its total outstanding financial liabilities into either index-linked or fixed rate obligations, including free cash balances (2021: 99%).
+As at 31 March 2022, the Group had hedges covering 100% of its total outstanding financial liabilities into either index-linked or fixed rate obligations, including free cash balances (2022: 100%).
 For this purpose, floating rate interest liabilities are hedged through a combination of derivative instruments and cash balances.
 Cash flow risk is minimised as a consequence of the regulatory framework, under which revenues and the regulatory asset value are also index-linked.
 Subject to market constraints and Board approval, the group therefore may seek to raise new debt through index-linked instruments or to enter into appropriate hedging transactions.